LGBT Psychology and Related Fields

 - Utilizing Minority Stress Theory to Examine Sexual Risk Behavior among Gay and Bisexual Men

 - The Impact of Marginalization on the Healthy Aging of LGBTQ Older Adults

 - Disclosure Decisions of Sexual Identity in Young Adult Males: Emergent Cross-Cultural Themes Utilizing Grounded Theory

 - The Development of a Personal Human Rights Discourse as an Outcome of Sexual Identity Disclosure

 - A Workshop on Developing Competency with Queer Communities: Examining Implications for Best Practices in Counseling

-Sponsors of the conference include schools across the U.S. and abroad, including Columbia University, University of Michigan, Cornell University, University of London, Sapienza Università di Roma and University of Salamanca, Spain, among others.
-Members of the program committee include Dr. Vivienne Cass, Dr. Alex Carballo-Dieguez, Dr. Gary Harper, and Dr. Ritch Savin-Williams, among other noted international scholars in the field of LGBT issues.
+Sponsors of the conference were schools across the U.S. and abroad, including Columbia University, University of Michigan, Cornell University, University of London, Sapienza Università di Roma and University of Salamanca, Spain, among others.
+Members of the program committee included Dr. Vivienne Cass, Dr. Alex Carballo-Dieguez, Dr. Gary Harper, and Dr. Ritch Savin-Williams, among other noted international scholars in the field of LGBT issues.